 What Is MCP?

 The Model Context Protocol (MCP) lets AI assistants interact with external tools and services through a standardized interface.
-Instead of copying data between tools manually, MCP servers expose capabilities that Claude can call directly.
+Instead of copying data between tools manually, MCP servers expose capabilities that Claude can call directly — an interface layer between Claude and your development ecosystem.

 GitHub MCP Server